Jump to ↓

 Essential Features of a Cloud Hosted Contact Center

-• Omnichannel support: Ability to manage and provide a unified view of customer interactions through multiple channels, such as phone, email, chat, and social media.
+• Omnichannel support: Manage and provide a unified view of customer interactions through multiple channels (phone, email, chat, video calling, online faxing, social media, etc.)

-• Advanced routing algorithms: Ability to route customer interactions to the right agent via round robin, time-based, relationship-based, and skills-based routing.
+• Advanced routing algorithms: Route customer interactions to the right virtual agent via round robin, time-based, relationship-based, and skills-based routing.

-• Reporting and analytics: Ability to monitor and track key metrics, such as call volume, wait times, and agent performance, and generate reports for analysis and improvement.
+• Reporting and analytics: Monitor and track key metrics, such as call volume, wait times, and agent performance, and generate reports for analysis and improvement.

-• Call recording: Ability to record customer interactions for quality assurance and training purposes.
+• Call recording: Record customer conversations and agent screens for quality assurance and training purposes.

 • Call monitoring (listen, whisper, barge): Allows supervisors to listen in on agent calls and intervene or take over the call when necessary

-• Integrations with other systems: Ability to integrate with other systems, such as microsoft products, salesforce, and social media platforms, to provide a more seamless and integrated customer service experience.
+• Integrations with other systems: Ability to integrate and sync with other systems, such as Microsoft products, Salesforce, HubSpot, social media platforms, and industry-specific apps to provide a more seamless, integrated customer service experience

 How a Cloud Contact Center Improves the Customer Experience

-A cloud contact center can significantly improve the customer experience by providing customers with more convenient and efficient ways to interact with a business, and by empowering agents with the tools and resources they need to resolve customer issues quickly and effectively.
+A cloud contact center significantly improves CX by providing customers with more convenient, efficient ways to interact with a business–and by empowering agents with the tools and resources they need to quickly resolve customer issues while providing personalized support.

 Some specific ways that a cloud contact center can improve the customer experience include:

-Advanced IVR, auto attendants, and omnichannel routing ensure that customer interactions are routed to the right agent quickly.
+• Faster resolution times: Advanced IVR, auto attendants, and omnichannel routing connect customers to the right agent quickly.
 Analytics can be used to track specific metrics such as average handle time (AHT) and average on-hold time to alert management of issues or to determine when peak call times are.
-These measures reduce wait times, improve business processes, and streamline the customer journey.
+These measures reduce wait times, improve business processes, and streamline the customer journey

-By integrating with other business software, such as CRM systems, ERP, and social media platforms, a cloud contact center provides customers with a seamless and integrated experience, across channels.
-These integrations also give agents immediate access to full customer interaction and conversation history, so customers don’t have to repeat themselves.
+• Seamless and integrated experience: By integrating with other business software, such as CRM systems, ERP, and social media platforms, a cloud contact center provides customers with a seamless and integrated experience across channels.
+These integrations also give agents immediate access to full customer interaction and conversation history, so customers don’t have to repeat themselves

-By providing agents with access to customer information, call scripts, and knowledge base articles, a cloud contact center can help agents provide personalized and empathetic customer service, building stronger relationships with customers.
+• Personalized and empathetic customer service: By providing agents with access to customer information, call scripts, and knowledge base articles, a cloud contact center can help agents provide personalized and empathetic customer service, building stronger relationships with customers and improving customer loyalty

-Consistent quality is imperative to building strong customer relationships.
-Call recording and monitoring features can help ensure that customer calls are handled efficiently and appropriately, helping callers to feel taken care of and increasing customer loyalty.
+• Consistent quality: Consistent customer service quality is imperative to building and maintaining strong customer relationships.
+Call recording, monitoring, agent coaching, and performance gamification features ensure customer calls are handled efficiently, improving CSAT scores and customer retention

 How to Choose a Cloud Contact Center Provider

-• Reliability and security: It is important to look into the provider's track record for reliability and security, and ensure that they have robust measures in place to protect customer data and maintain high levels of network availability.
+• Reliability and security: look into the provider's track record for reliability and security, and ensure that they have robust measures in place to protect customer data and maintain high network availability

-• Integration capabilities: Businesses already using various digital tools should consider the call center software's available third-party integrations, APIs, and develop community.
+• Integration capabilities: Businesses already using various digital tools should consider the call center software's available third-party integrations, APIs, and developer community

 • Customer support: Consider the level of customer support different providers offer, including support hours, channels, priority support options, and training/setup assistance–especially companies without an in-house IT team